Vrutesh/Vrutesh/README.md

 <p align="center"><img src="https://komarev.com/ghpvc/?username=vrutesh&label=Profile%20views&color=0e75b6&style=flat" alt="vrutesh" /> </p>

-- 👀 I am a passionate Front-end Developer<br>
+- 👀 I am a passionate Front-end Developer.
 - 🎓 I have a Bachelor's degree in Information Technology.
-- 👨‍💻 All of my projects are available at <a href="https://github.com/Vrutesh">Github</a>
+- 👨‍💻 All of my projects are available at <a href="https://github.com/Vrutesh">Github</a>.
 - 📄 Please have a look at my <a href="https://drive.google.com/file/d/1QiIQWY-Nr0Goek7M19R0hB3ZxdQAJLr9/view?usp=drive_link">Resume </a> for more details about me.
-I'm open to feedback and suggestions!
+I'm open to feedback and suggestions !
-- 👉🏻 Checkout my <a href="https://vrutesh-mayekar.netlify.app/">Portfolio</a>
+- 👉🏻 Checkout my <a href="https://vrutesh-mayekar.netlify.app/">Portfolio</a>.

 <h3 align="left">Connect with me:</h3>
 <p align="left">